Convert your 35 ACT score to SAT equivalent and understand what it means for college admissions.

 A 35 ACT is virtually top of the class - it puts you around the 99th percentile.
 Official concordance tables place a 35 ACT at roughly a 1540 SAT score (out of 1600), with a typical range around 1530-1560.

-Digital SAT format: The modern SAT is fully digital and has just two sections – Math and combined Reading & Writing (each scored 200–800).
+Digital SAT format: The modern SAT is fully digital and has just two sections - Math and combined Reading and Writing (each scored 200-800).
 This means your ACT scores in English and Reading both contribute to SAT Reading/Writing.

 ACT Math (35): This converts to about a 780 on SAT Math.
 In fact, ACT Math 35 is almost identical to a near-perfect 780-790 on the SAT Math section.

-ACT English + Reading (35 each): A combined score of 70 (i.e., 35 in English and 35 in Reading) equates to roughly 750 on SAT Reading & Writing.
-Each ACT section is out of 36, so two 35's sum to 70.
+ACT English + Reading (35 each): A combined score of 70 (i.e., 35 in English and 35 in Reading) equates to roughly 750 on SAT Reading and Writing.
+Each ACT section is out of 36, so two 35s sum to 70.

 The key takeaway: a 35 ACT translates into near-max scores in SAT terms, especially now that the Digital SAT just has Math and a combined Reading/Writing section.